+What Happened?
 [Describe what happened in general terms, see example below] We are writing to you because of a recent security incident that occurred on [date of incident] at [XYZ Solutions, Inc.].
 XYZ Solutions, Inc. is an Automated License Plate Recognition (ALPR) system operator and maintains an ALPR system database used by many state and local law enforcement entities, including ours, to administer public safety and crime protection programs.
-We received notification on [date notification received] that an XYZ Solutions ALPR system database has b e e n compromised.
+We received notification on [date notification received] that an XYZ Solutions ALPR system database has been compromised.
+What Information Was Involved?
 [Describe what specific notice-triggering data element(s) were involved, see example below] Please note, the information involved was limited to your name, address, vehicle license plate number, and the vehicle's location and patterns of movement, if any, between [month day, year and month day, year].
 This incident did not involve any other information, such as Social Security number, Driver's License number, or financial account numbers which could expose you to identity theft.
-[Note apology and describe what steps your agency is taking, has taken, or will take, to investigate the breach, mitigate any losses, and protect against any further breaches, see example below] We regret that this incident occurred and want to assure you that the incident is being investigated to determine and correct the cause, and to minimize the risk of recurrence.
-Your privacy is of utmost concern to us.
-For more information about your privacy rights, you may visit the Web site of the California Department of Justice, Privacy Enforcement and Protection at www.privacy.ca.gov.
-Should you need any further information about this incident, please contact [name of the designated agency official or agency unit handling inquiries] at [toll-free phone number].
+What We Are Doing: [Note apology and describe what steps your agency is taking, has taken, or will take, to investigate the breach, mitigate any losses, and protect against any further breaches, see example below] We regret that this incident occurred and want to assure you that the incident is being investigated to determine and correct the cause, and to minimize the risk of recurrence.
+What You Can Do: Your privacy is of utmost concern to us.
+For more information about your privacy rights, you may visit the Web site of the California Department of Justice, Privacy Enforcement and Protection at www.oag.ca.gov/privacy Agency Contact: Should you need any further information about this incident, please contact [name of the designated agency official or agency unit handling inquiries] at [toll-free phone number].